-- Read through all 3 boards of potential tools to address housing issues.
+- 1) Read through all 3 boards of potential tools to address housing issues.
 If you want to learn more about any of these tools, read the printouts that include detailed considerations.
-You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more. - Vote on your top 3 most favored tools across all 3 boards by placing a vellow dot in the designated area. - 3) Comments on tools (details about tools on the boards or other tools you would favor):
+You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more. - 2) Vote on your top 3 most favored tools across all 3 boards by placing a yellow dot in the designated area.